The Astaxanthin of Choice AstaREAL®, AstaTROL®

 Since 1995, astaxanthin in the form of alga meal has been available as a food supplement in Scandinavia and astaxanthin extract products have also been marketed since 1999 with no reports of negative side effects.

 Unique Production Systems

-Fuji invested millions of dollars to cultivate natural microalgae called Haematococcus Pluvialis in Maui, Hawaii and Gustavsberg, Sweden in unique closed-bioreactor systems.
+Fuji invested millions of dollars to cultivate natural microalgae called Haematococcus Pluvialis in Gustavsberg, Sweden in unique closed-bioreactor systems.
 These closed systems effectively stimulates the optimum conditions for astaxanthin production that yields the highest quality and minimises risk of contaminants.
 Fuji Chemical Industry adds value to the raw material ingredient by offering higher potencies and unmatched physical properties to suit your need for creating better products.
 Not all natural astaxanthin products are the same.

 - Powerful Singlet Oxygen Quencher & Cell Membrane Protector

 - Comparison of astaxanthin's singlet oxygen quenching activity with common antioxidants